JakeWharton/jakewharton.com/_posts/2019-09-25-r8-optimization-class-reflection-and-forced-inlining.md

 ### Inlining by force

 R8 advertises its configuration rules as being compatible with those documented for ProGuard, the tool it's meant to replace.
-But aside from honoring what ProGuard supports, it does have a few special rules of its own.
+But aside from honoring what ProGuard supports, it does have a undocumented rules of its own.
 An example of this was shown in the [value assumption](/r8-optimization-value-assumption/) post (and ProGuard has since come to add support for that rule!).

-There are three R8-specific rules which aid in controlling how inlining method bodies behaves: `-neverinline`, `-alwaysinline`, and `-forceinline`.
-Specifying `-neverinline` will, unsurprisingly, prevent a method from being inlined even when it's eligible. `-forceinline` is a test-specific flag which performs inlining no matter what and crashes if anything prevents it from working.
+There are three undocumented R8-specific rules which help control inlining: `-neverinline`, `-alwaysinline`, and `-forceinline`.
+Specifying `-neverinline` will, unsurprisingly, prevent a method from being inlined even when it's eligible. `-forceinline` performs inlining no matter what and crashes if anything prevents it from working.
 Between those two, the `-alwaysinline` directive overrides the limitations of normal inlining to inline method bodies which might not otherwise be considered.
+Unfortunately, these rules are undocumented for a very good reason: they're unsupported and supposed to be for testing-purposes only.

-Using `-alwaysinline`, the `create(Activity)` method can be forced to be inlined.
+However, using `-alwaysinline`, the `create(Activity)` method can be forced to be inlined.

 ```
 -alwaysinline class com.example.SomeLibrary {